eclipse/epsilon-website/mkdocs/docs/doc/flexmi/index.md

 ## YAML Flavour

 Since Epsilon 2.3.0, Flexmi also supports a YAML flavour.
-YAML equivalents for the XML-based model at the top of this page is as follows.
+Equivalent YAML representations for the XML-based model at the top of this page are shown below.

 !!! info
     The YAML flavour of Flexmi supports all the features of the XML flavour, including [plain](#reusable-templates) and [dynamic templates](#dynamic-templates-and-slots), and [executable attributes](#executable-attributes).
 Also, it is worth noting that YAML is a superset of JSON.